 About 70% of US smokers say they want to quit and have already tried to quit at least once.
-Among the barriers are withdrawal symptoms.
+Nicotine withdrawal symptoms can be a significant barrier to quitting.

-Withdrawal symptoms are often powerful enough that even with knowledge of the health risks, many smokers are unwilling to try quitting.
-Smoking cessation can cause intense symptoms, including strong cravings for cigarettes, but also often anxiety, depression (mostly mild, sometimes major), inability to concentrate, irritability, restlessness, insomnia, hunger, headaches, GI disturbances, and sleep disruption.
-These symptoms are worst in the first week (when most smokers trying to quit relapse) and most subside within 2 wk in most smokers, but some symptoms may continue for months.
-Weight gain is common; quitters gain an average of 4 to 5 kg, and weight gain is another reason for recidivism.
-Temporary cough and oral ulcers may develop after quitting.
+Withdrawal symptoms are often powerful enough that even with knowledge of the health risks, many smokers are unable to quit.
+Smoking cessation can cause intense symptoms, including strong cravings for nicotine in cigarettes, anxiety, depressed mood, inability to concentrate, irritability, restlessness, insomnia, hunger, headaches, GI disturbances, and sleep disruption.
+These symptoms are the worst in the first 3 days (when most smokers trying to quit relapse) and most subside within 2 to 4 wk in most smokers, but some symptoms may continue for months.
+Weight gain is common; quitters gain an average of 4 to 5 kg, and weight gain is another reason for relapse.
+Temporary cough, headaches, and constipation may develop after quitting.

-About 20 million smokers in the US try to quit each year (almost half of all smokers), usually by using a cold turkey or other non-evidence–based approach, resulting in relapse within days, weeks, or months.
+About 20 million smokers in the US try to quit each year (almost half of all smokers), usually by using a cold turkey (ie, sudden, complete cessation) or other non-evidence–based approach, resulting in relapse within days, weeks, or months.
 Many cycle through multiple periods of relapse and remission.
-The long-term success rate for unassisted quitting is about 5%.
+The long-term success rate for unassisted quitting is about 5 to 7%.
 In contrast, 1-yr success rates of up to 20 to 30% are achieved among smokers who use evidence-based cessation counseling and recommended drugs.

 Among smokers < 18 yr, most believe they will not be smoking in 5 yr, and 40 to 50% report having tried to quit in the previous year.
 However, longitudinal studies show that overall, 73% of daily smokers in high school remain daily smokers 5 to 6 yr later.

-Evidence-based counseling and drug treatment are both effective treatments for tobacco dependence; combining counseling and drug treatment is more effective than either intervention alone.
+Evidence-based counseling and drug treatment are both effective for treating tobacco use and addiction; combining counseling and drug treatment is more effective than either intervention alone.
 (See also information about tobacco cessation from the US Preventive Services Task Force [Tobacco Smoking Cessation in Adults, Including Pregnant Women: Behavioral and Pharmacotherapy Interventions].)

 Smoking has many characteristics of a chronic disorder.
-Thus, the optimal evidence-based approach to smokers, particularly those unwilling to quit or those who have not yet considered quitting, should be guided by the same principles that guide chronic disease management, namely
+Thus, the optimal evidence-based approach for treating smokers, particularly those not ready to quit or those who have not yet considered quitting, should be guided by the same principles that guide chronic disease management, namely

 Continually assessing and monitoring smoking status